-The South Australian Public Sector Fraud and Corruption Control Policy was developed by OPS in consultation with public sector agencies to assist them in the prevention, detection and response to activities labelled or defined as fraud or corruption, other criminal conduct, misconduct and maladministration within the sector.
+The South Australian Public Sector Fraud and Corruption Control Policy was developed in consultation with public sector agencies to assist them in the prevention, detection and response to activities labelled or defined as fraud or corruption, other criminal conduct, misconduct and maladministration within the sector.

 To be eligible for employment in the South Australian Public Sector, candidates are required to complete a Pre-Employment Declaration.